CaseyClarke/Obsidian-Files/PHYS 124/Labs/Lab 6.md

 # Question 8

 I think this lab was clearly more accurate since our Hooke's law value for this lab was within 1 $N/m$ of the actual value whereas the other lab we don't actually know the spring constant of the rubber band but our two experiments differed way more.

+# Question 9
+Acknowledgements:
+- Adam Connaghan and Nikola Uletilovic (lab partners)
+- I collaborated with the above people for the collection of data, all analysis in this document is my own

+References:
+- Isaac, et al. 2025.
+Lab Manual PHYS 124.
+Edmonton: University of Alberta, Department of Physics.